Jump down to the list of Ellen’s children

 Killorglin, Dromavalla, Sunhill and Tullig/Tullig More are towns/areas in County Kerry where we believe our convict forebear William O’Neill and his family lived.
-Dromavalla is the red location pin in the Google map below and is about 30km south of Tralee.
-Sunhill is less than 2km from Killorgan towards Dromavalla; Tullig More is 2km from Tullig and 4km from Killorglin.
+Dromavalla is shown in the second Google map below and is about 30 km south of Tralee.
+Sunhill and Laharan are less than 3 km from Killorgan towards Dromavalla; Tullig More is 2 km from Tullig and 4 km from Killorglin.
 These locations all appear in the O’Neill records below.

 The 1820 marriage certificate for William O’Neill & Johanna Flaherty has catholics of Ballyroe (in Latin).
 There are a number of Flaherty families in the Ballyroe area, a small agricultural hamlet about 5 km north west of Tralee and about half way to Ardfert ( see top map), so the reference on the certificate may well apply only to the bride.
 Alternatively, William may have lived in the area leading up to his marriage.
 He was described as a ploughman in the convict records.

 Recently a descendant, Helen Johnson (née O’Neill) was travelling in Co Kerry with her husband Gary and they uncovered a link in the Irish genealogy site that indicates that our William O’Neill had (at least) one sister named Ellen.
 Her surname in the register is listed as Neil, however it seems Neil, Neill and O’Neill are used fairly interchangeably.
-This is the entry (record KY-RC-BA-339833) relating to Ellen Neil’s baptism; Dromvalla is a village in Co Kerry about 4km north of Tullig More or about 5km north-west of Killorglin (which is the parish Ellen’s baptism is registered in):
+This is the entry (record KY-RC-BA-339833) relating to Ellen Neil’s baptism:

 We know that William Charles O’Neill arrived as a assisted passenger in Sydney on board the Lady Milton in 1862; on page 12: